agahkarakuzu/bep001/additional_metadata.md

 ## Classification of the suggested metadata fields

 The RECOMMENDED metadata fields in the main spec are divided into 8 classes.
-Suggested metadata fields ([#9](https://github.com/bids-standard/bep001/issues/9)) are placed under corresponding categories as follows:
+Suggested metadata fields ([#9](https://github.com/bids-standard/bep001/issues/9)) are planned to be inserted under corresponding categories as follows:

 * Scanner hardware
 * Sequence specifics